sandstorm/bigbluebutton-recording-downloader/README.md

 - run `./download.sh -H` for more help
 - running the script will ...
-    - this will create a `tmp` folder that will be removed when finished
+    - create a `tmp` folder that will be removed when finished
-    - this will create a `downloads` folder with subfolders for each meeting
+    - create a `downloads` folder with subfolders for each meeting

 ## BBB Internal Meeting Id